 Step 1: Gather supplies for your Halloween front door decorations.

 See the list above for my supplies.
 I used 3 spools of American Crafts 3/8″ Glitter Strips on our door.

 Step 2: Attach removable fasteners to your front door

 Cut a small piece of contact paper and apply it to the door.
 Then cut the VELCRO Sticky-Back Fasteners to size and stick the hook (scratchy) side onto the contact paper.
 This will hold your web and will be so simple to remove after Halloween, no residue to scrape off at all.

-Make your web like by on your door by cutting strips to size and adding it to your door.
-It took a couple naptimes to get this done but my neighbors and I love the glimmer and it’s held onto our glass door very well!
+Make your web by on your door by cutting strips to size and adding it to your door.
+It took a couple of naptimes to get this done but my neighbors and I love the glimmer and it’s held onto our glass door very well!

 Grab the glitter tulle spool and cheesecloth.